 I completed my first official “cover to cover” Bible read on Saturday, August 26th 2020.
 That by no means makes me an expert and I’m sure that I will have a new commentary once I read it again: however, I find no issue with looking back and having open discussion about my insights and questions.
 I read King James Version and I’m looking at an Aramaic translation or the New King James version for my second Bible read.
 I’ve bounced around and read the majority of the Bible; however, wanted to do an official read and complete it verbally, so I wouldn’t skip sections.
 I found the Old Testament was far more detailed and didn’t seem to leave any room for confusion; however, I found the New Testament lacked details and in my opinion was very unclear when it came to names or specifying people.
 I found the book of Numbers 7:10-89 humorous to see how detailed, precise, repetitive God was as he inspired the writer to describe the offerings the twelve tribe leaders presented for the dedication of the alter.
 God could have stated all Princes brought the “following”and summarized 89 verses into one paragraph, merely adding that they all brought the same offerings.
 Yet God feels the need to have the writer repeat the list of offerings over and over again.
 Understandably, had I read the scripture in my mind, I would have skimmed past the verses and jumped to the next page; however, by reading the scriptures verbally, it was as if the repetition started to sound more like a fun rhyme and I was smiling at God’s character as I envisioned a man sitting next to a candle with an ink pad and a feather, writing all night long.
 I truly felt as though God was embedding a principle in my mind, not only is he very clear and by no means and author of confusion, he also seemed to want me to understand that he had the same expectation for all the tribe leaders.

 I struggled with the book of Acts 9:18 when Ananias baptizes Paul without water.
 He seems to receive his sight and the holy ghost immediately and prior to a water baptism.
 Unlike the Old Testament when God lists the names of tribes and you find yourself tempted to skim read because you wont retain the information, we can’t go to scripture and find the exact disciple of Jesus Christ that baptized Ananias?
 I also couldn’t stop comparing the difference between Jesus Christ my Lord’s teachings and Paul the Apostles.
-Here are my notes that I took of their differences, I’m still spending time with the Lord regarding my concerns with parts of the New Testament.
-I really enjoyed Revelations and believe that book was left completely in tact; however, question whether or not Paul was truly a disciple of Jesus Christs?
+Here are my notes that I took of their differences, I’m still spending time with the Lord regarding my concerns with parts of the New Testament and my questions regarding whether or not Paul was truly a disciple of Jesus Christ?
 If you are a disciple you follow the teachings of your master.
 I feel like many of Paul’s teachings completely contradict Jesus Christ’s teachings, leaving me wondering if Christians are selecting to be either follower’s of Jesus or follower’s of Paul’s?
 Here are a few points and scriptures below:

 - One point that stands out in my mind is that Jesus said oaths were from the evil (Matthew 5:37 KJV) one and Paul said that oaths were the end of strife.
 (Hebrews 6:16).
 The book of Acts actually states that Jesus’s disciples wanted Paul dead and didn’t believe he was a true disciple.
 (Acts 9:26-29).